foundryvtt/crucible/docs/Character/Skills.md

 #### Survival Tasks

-**Navigate.** Outdoors, you can perform a Survival check to navigate through the use of the sun, clouds, stars, or other natural phenomena.
+**Navigate.** Outdoors, you can perform a Survival check to navigate through the use of the sun, clouds, stars, or other natural phenomena.<br>
-**Track.** When finding tracks, you can attempt to follow the tracks, identify what might have left them, how many sets of tracks there are, or how long ago they were made.
+**Track.** When finding tracks, you can attempt to follow the tracks, identify what might have left them, how many sets of tracks there are, or how long ago they were made.<br>
-**Forage.** You can attempt to forage for food, catch small game, or field dress a hunted animal.
+**Forage.** You can attempt to forage for food, catch small game, or field dress a hunted animal.<br>
-**Identify.** You can determine if foraged plants are poisonous, or discern various environmental hazards, such as quicksand, or signs of the passage of a dangerous beast.
+**Identify.** You can determine if foraged plants are poisonous, or discern various environmental hazards, such as quicksand, or signs of the passage of a dangerous beast.<br>

 | Rank | Survival Skill Progression                                   |
 | ---- | ------------------------------------------------------------ |